kawu/vine/README.md

 discontinuous and not-seen-in-training VMWE instances, while ATILF is better with continuous and seen-in-training VMWE occurrences.

-Vine gives slightly worse results than those reported in [Bridging the Gap:
-Attending to Discontinuity in Identification of Multiword Expressions][gappy-mwes-paper] (note that the results reported in this paper assume training on both training and development sets).
+The results achieved by Vine are a bit lower than those reported in [Bridging the Gap: Attending to Discontinuity in Identification of Multiword Expressions][gappy-mwes-paper] (note that the results reported in this paper assume training on both training and development sets).
 However, Vine is conceptually much simpler (no self-attention, no contextualized embeddings, no